viam-labs/camera-image-dir/README.md

 # image-dir camera modular service

-*image-dir* is a Viam modular service that provides camera capabilities, based on sequential images captured in directories
+*image-dir* is a Viam modular service that provides camera capabilities, based on sequential images captured in directories.

 The model this module makes available is *viam-labs:camera:image-dir*